Get the Roto-Rooter App

 Most residential drain cleaning jobs take 30 to 90 minutes.
 Main sewer line cleanings with camera inspection typically take one to two hours.

-Serving the entire American Fork metro area, Including:
+Serving the entire Salt Lake City metro area, Including:

 Counties in the Salt Lake City Metro Area